iU3A News

 New Members' Teas

 New Members Tea Oct2020We've been running these for a number of years now with a variety of formats.
 The intention is to offer a direct welcome to new members to iU3A and they have always proved to be a great success.
-The new members appreciate the individual invite and the opportunity to meet some new members in the same posiNew Members at Union canaltion as themselves, learn a bit more about iU3A from the attending Executive Committee member(s), discuss their interests and what groups they may sign up for.
-Due to Covid restrictions these have had to be held outdoors and with few people attending.
+The new members appreciate the individual invitation and the opportunity to meet some new members in the same posiNew Members at Union canaltion as themselves, learn a bit more about iu3a from the attending Executive Committee member(s), discuss their interests and what groups they may sign up for.

 Pub Quizzes